-The adult moth have a wingspan of about 4 cms.
+The adult moths have a wingspan of about 4 cms.
 They have forewings that are dark grey or brown, and hindwings that are white shading to grey at the base.
 Some have a pale dot in the centre of each forewing.
 The moths have a yellow banded abdomen which ends in a white tuft of hairs.
 These and the hairs on their feet can cause Urticaria.
 It is unwise to handle the moths directly.

 When disturbed, the moths are inclined to lie still on one side with a curled abdomen, so appearing dead.